Get Help Paying for Things

-SACA can often help pay for things like rent, utilities (PGE, NW Natural, City of Silverton), prescriptions, propane, gas, and bus tickets.
-We may be able to help people who meet the income guidelines and live in or have children currently enrolled in the Silver Falls School District (which includes Silverton and parts of other surrounding areas, including Scotts Mills, Mt.
+SACA can often help pay for things like rent, utilities (PGE, NW Natural, City of Silverton), medical/dental costs, propane, gas, and bus tickets.
+We provide financial assistance to people who meet the income guidelines and live in or have children currently enrolled in the Silver Falls School District (which includes Silverton and parts of other surrounding areas, including Scotts Mills, Mt.
 Angel, Salem, and more).
 Sometimes we can help pay for other things, too—just ask if you need help with something else.

 You can get help paying for things if everything below is true:

-- You live within or have children currently enrolled in the Silver Falls School District
+- You live within or have children currently enrolled in the Silver Falls School District.
+Schools in the Silver Falls School District include: